averykhoo/plaintext-file-fragmentation/README.md

 #   plaintext file fragmentation

-##  what
+##  what and why
--   breaks a file or folder into a bunch of ascii plaintext files
+-   converts a file or folder into a bunch of ascii plaintext files, and vice versa
+-   lets you bypass restrictions on file types
+-   note that you may get in trouble for bypassing restrictions and that's entirely on you

 ##  requirements
 -   python 3.6